AlishaKK/CrewAI/README.md

 **What is CrewAI?**
 CrewAI is a framework for building AI agent teams with specialized roles, tools, and goals to tackle complex tasks collaboratively.

+### CrewAI Components

+1. **Crew**: The top-level manager that oversees AI teams, workflows, and ensures collaboration to deliver outcomes.
+2. **AI Agents**: Specialized team members with roles (e.g., researcher, writer) that use tools, delegate tasks, and make decisions.
+3. **Process**: A workflow system that manages task assignments, collaboration patterns, and execution efficiency.
+4. **Tasks**: Clear, tool-driven assignments that contribute actionable results to the larger workflow.

 **How It Works**
 - **Crew**: Oversees agent teams and workflows.
 - **Agents**: Specialized team members making decisions and collaborating.